 Our domestic violence shelter provides emergency, safe shelter and supportive services for women and children who are victims of domestic violence.
 Education and case management services are also provided on an outpatient basis.
 A 24-hour hotline is available for victims to access the shelter and other resources.

-Our halfway house provides residential treatment for women who are in need of intensive treatment for substance abuse issues.
-The program requires a 120 day stay and 60 days of aftercare.
+The program provides residential treatment for women who are in need of intensive treatment for substance abuse issues.
+The length of the program will be determined based on individual need.
 Children may accompany their mothers while in treatment.
-For more information call 330.343.2778.
+For more information call 330.365.9947.